Effective Term: | 2025/20 |

 |

 FED TASK and descriptor | Development and acquisition of FEDTASKS in the Unit | Level | FEDTASK 1 Interpersonal | Students will demonstrate the ability to effectively communicate, inter-act and work with others both individually and in groups.
 Students will be required to display skills in-person and/or online in: • Using effective verbal and non-verbal communication • Listening for meaning and influencing via active listening • Showing empathy for others • Negotiating and demonstrating conflict resolution skills • Working respectfully in cross-cultural and diverse teams. | Level 2 - Student demonstrates some independence within provided guidelines | FEDTASK 2 Leadership | Students will demonstrate the ability to apply professional skills and behaviours in leading others.
 Students will be required to display skills in: • Creating a collegial environment • Showing self -awareness and the ability to self-reflect • Inspiring and convincing others • Making informed decisions • Displaying initiative | Level 2 - Student demonstrates some independence within provided guidelines | FEDTASK 3 Critical Thinking and Creativity | Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
 Students will be required to display skills in: • Reflecting critically • Evaluating ideas, concepts and information • Considering alternative perspectives to refine ideas • Challenging conventional thinking to clarify concepts • Forming creative solutions in problem solving. | Level 2 - Student demonstrates some independence within provided guidelines | FEDTASK 4 Digital Literacy | Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
 Students will be required to display skills in: • Finding, evaluating, managing, curating, organising and sharing digital information • Collating, managing, accessing and using digital data securely • Receiving and responding to messages in a range of digital media • Contributing actively to digital teams and working groups • Participating in and benefiting from digital learning opportunities. | N/A - Not Applicable | FEDTASK 5 Sustainable and Ethical Mindset | Students will demonstrate the ability to consider and assess the consequences and impact of ideas and actions in enacting ethical and sustainable decisions.
-Students will be required to display skills in: • Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts • Committing to social responsibility as a professional and a citizen • Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses • Embracing lifelong, life-wide and life-deep learning to be open to diverse others • Implementing required actions to foster sustainability in their professional and personal life. | Level 2 - Student demonstrates some independence within provided guidelines |
+Students will be required to display skills in: • Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts • Committing to social responsibility as a professional and a citizen • Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses • Embracing lifelong, life-wide and life-deep learning to be open to diverse others • Implementing required actions to foster sustainability in their professional and personal life. | N/A - Not Applicable |

 |

-| Learning Outcomes Assessed | Assessment Tasks | Assessment Type | Weighting | 1. | K1, K2, S1, S2, A1, A2 | Complete Professional Experience Assessment Report (Form A) in collaboration with mentor teacher | Hurdle | S/U | 2. | K1, K2, K3, K7, S1, S2, S3, S4, A1, A2, A3 | Establish, reflect and evaluate learning goals and professional learning against the Australian Professional Standards for Teachers in Pre Service Teaching Learning Log (Form B) | Hurdle | S/U | 3. | K1, K2, K3, K4, K5, K6, K7, S1, S2, S3, S4, S5, S6, A1, A2, A3 | Completion of 15 day internship in an early childhood setting | Hurdle | S/U |
+| Learning Outcomes Assessed | Assessment Tasks | Assessment Type | Weighting | 1. | K1, K2, K3, K7, S1, S2, S3, S4, A1, A2, A3 | Completion and submission of the following Placement Assessment Reports: Assessment report aligned to Australian Professional Standards for Teachers (APST) (Form A), completed in collaboration with School/Agency Mentor.
+Professional Learning Log (Form B), completed in consultation with School/Agency mentor to establish learning goals for current and future professional experience.
+Self-reflection exercise completed midway through professional experience (Form C). | Hurdle | S/U | 2. | K1, K2, K3, K4, K5, K6, K7, S1, S2, S3, S4, S5, S6, A1, A2, A3 | Successful completion of 15 days placement as verified through: Weekly time sheet (Form D) completed by PST and verified by Agency Director. | Hurdle | S/U |

 |